-The historiography of World War I is extensive, diverse and complex.
-Like any significant historical event, the Great War has raised many questions and issues.
+The historiography of World War I is extensive, diverse and often complex.
+As might be expected of a significant historical event lasting four years and spanning many parts of the globe, studies of the Great War has raised many questions and issues.
 Political historians have researched and theorised about the causes, effects and management of the war.
-Military historians have studied the strategies, tactics and methodologies use on the war’s fronts and battlefields.
+Military historians have examined the strategies, tactics and methodologies used on the war’s many fronts and battlefields.
 Social historians have investigated how the war touched ordinary people and affected social roles, values and attitudes.
-Economic historians have considered how the war affected national economies, personal wealth, trade, commerce and finance.
-The first histories of the war were in fact written when the war itself was but a few days old.
+Economic historians have considered how the war affected government policy, national economies, personal wealth, trade, commerce and finance.
+The first histories of the war were, in fact, written when the war itself was but a few days old.
 Since then, historiographical assumptions and conclusions about the war have varied from place to place and changed over time.

 Meanwhile, German historians were working to counter the argument that their country was responsible for the war.
 In 1919 the government of the Weimar Republic established a specialist branch of the Foreign Ministry, the War Guilt Section (Kriegsschuldreferat), to thoroughly examine archives and diplomatic records.
 The Kriegsschuldreferat’s mission was to demonstrate that the war had causes outside German decisions or control.
 This was politically motivated: Berlin hoped to undermine or invalidate Article 231 (the ‘war guilt’ clause) of the Treaty of Versailles and force renegotiation of Germany’s reparations debt.
 The Kriegsschuldreferat certainly engaged in historical research, though its motives were driven by propaganda.
 Kriegsschuldreferat agents were instructed to suppress or exclude sources that exposed German belligerence – and to highlight sources that suggested non-German causes of war.

-One controversial Kriegsschuldreferat project was funding external research by Harry Elmer Barnes.
-An American historian, Barnes had been anti-German but switched positions and argued against US involvement in the war.
-In his controversial 1926 book, The Genesis of the World War, Barnes named France and Russia as the two nations most liable for the events of 1914.
-In contrast he downplayed the involvement of the other two protagonists.
-Austria-Hungary had acted only to preserve its empire, claimed Barnes, while Germany had played only a supporting role until late July 1914.
-If the kaiser and his generals truly wanted a war, Barnes argued, they had plenty of opportunity to start one before then.
+One controversial Kriegsschuldreferat project was the funding of research by Harry Elmer Barnes.
+An American historian, Barnes was initially anti-German but he later switched positions to argue against US involvement in the war.
+In his controversial 1926 book, The Genesis of the World War, Barnes named France and Russia as the two nations most liable for the cataclysm of 1914.
+In contrast, he downplayed the involvement of the other protagonists.
+Austria-Hungary, claimed Barnes, had acted only to preserve its empire while Germany played only a supporting role until late July 1914.
+If the Kaiser and his generals truly wanted a war, Barnes argued, they had numerous opportunities to start one before then.
 Barnes’ account of the war caused an uproar; he was widely condemned as a historical revisionist and a German propagandist.
-Another Kriegsschuldreferat sponsored historian, Hermann Lutz, focused on the actions of Britain.
-Lutz’s 1927 book, Lord Grey and the World War, honed in on the British foreign minister Sir Edward Grey, suggesting that Grey’s intriguing and interference in 1914 was a significant provocation for war.
+Another Kriegsschuldreferat-sponsored historian, Hermann Lutz, focused on the actions of Britain.
+Lutz’s 1927 book, Lord Grey and the World War, honed in on British foreign minister Sir Edward Grey, suggesting that Grey’s intriguing and interference in 1914 was a significant provocation for war.

 Spencer C. Olin, historian